Home » Kitchen » Strawberry Crisp Recipe

 Looking for a quick and simple Strawberry Dessert?
 This easy Strawberry Crisp Recipe requires just 15 minutes of hands-on time.
 Then the oven works its magic, resulting in strawberries swimming in their lovely syrup and topped with a crunchy, crumbly oatmeal streusel.

-what’s the difference between a strawberry crumble and a strawberry crisp?
+What’s the difference between a strawberry crumble and a strawberry crisp?

-What they both have in common is that they are extraordinarily easy to prepare, make great use of fresh strawberries, and are universally welcome following any dinner.
-In fact, I’ll eagerly order a humble crisp or crumble even with much fancier desserts on the menu at any restaurant.
+But that’s the only way these desserts are different.
+They both have the common trait of being extraordinarily easy to prepare, using fresh strawberries, and being universally welcome following any dinner.
+I’ll eagerly order a humble crisp or crumble at any restaurant, even with much fancier desserts.

 If you are looking for a recipe for a Strawberry Crumble, have no fear, I’ve got you covered there too.
 Just pop on over for our Strawberry Crumble Recipe here.

-I don’t have strawberries! what other fruit can I use in this crisp recipe?
+I don’t have strawberries.
+What other fruit can I use in this crisp recipe?

 Strawberries in green/blue cartons